 4/ It measures your adrenal health – not only are we looking at your sex hormones; all 3 oestrogens, progesterone and testosterone, but also your adrenal hormones, cortisol and DHEA.
 Again we are looking at your levels over 4 points of the day so we can see where your adrenals may be struggling.
 Knowing how your body is dealing with stress can give you that extra motivation to make some changes to support your adrenals.
 Not surprisingly I have only seen a handful of perfect cortisol results!

 And the beauty of it is that you can do it in the privacy of your own home and its non-invasive.

-We can also do this test if you’re on HRT, to see where your levels are and if you’re on the right HRT and if you need to discuss your dose with your doctor.
+Like I said above, you can do this test if you’re on HRT, to see where your levels are and if you’re on the right HRT and if you need to discuss your dose with your doctor.
 Or if you’ve got the Mirena coil – to see how it might be affecting your natural hormone production and therefore causing any symptoms.

 How do we use the results of hormone tests?

 - to know exactly where to focus your efforts